Appendix 3

 • “T” the period of revolution of the planet

-But for the other planets, its magnitude should be so small that it would be undetectable.
+But for the other planets, its magnitude would be so small that it would be undetectable especially since Venus has an orbit that is almost an exact circle.
+This makes it more difficult to precisely locate the perihelion.*

-Astronomers have found that Newton’s theory does not suffice to calculate the observed motion of Mercury with an exactness corresponding to that of the delicacy of observation attainable at the present time.
+Astronomers have found that Newton’s theory does not suffice to calculate the exact observed motion of Mercury.

 After taking account of all the disturbing influences exerted on Mercury by the remaining planets, it was found (Leverrier — 1859 — and Newcomb — 1895) that an unexplained perihelial movement of the orbit of Mercury remained over, the amount of which does not differ sensibly from the above-mentioned + 43 seconds of arc per century.